Hellraiser: Judgment: Filming and editing

 Some of the film's sexual content and violence was deemed too extreme by the studio, and was removed.
 Tunnicliffe said: "I don't think people could stomach my original version.
 The studio certainly couldn't.
 I could have easily made the film ten to fifteen minutes longer with a more intense cut, but it would probably be TOO much.
 In the end, wiser heads prevailed".
-Among Judgment's deleted content were a longer scene of Karl Watkins being skinned to death by the Inquisition's surgeon, and scenes involving the Cleaners.
-The original version of the sex scene between Sean and Alison Carter was more intense, with the camera cutting back and forth between Sean's view of his wife and visions of the Cenobites.
-Several false endings were conceived for the scene, including Sean's hallucination of Alison fellating him when he looks up after his orgasm to see David Carter smiling back at him.
+Among Judgment's deleted content were a longer scene of Karl Watkins (Jeff Fenter) being skinned to death by the Inquisition's surgeon (Jilly Blundell), and scenes involving the Cleaners.
+The original version of the sex scene between Sean (Damon Carney) and Alison Carter (Rheagan Wallace) was more intense, with the camera cutting back and forth between Sean's view of Alison and visions of the Cenobites.
+Several false endings were conceived for the scene, including Sean's hallucination of Alison fellating him when he looks up after his orgasm to see David Carter (Randy Wayne) smiling back at him.
 The nightmare scene in which Sean enters an alley and sees flashes of hell was originally longer and more graphic; at one point, he stumbles across Alison as part of a threesome behind a dumpster with two strange men in pig masks.
 Tunnicliffe wanted to use surreal imagery to convey that "Sean's world was being torn apart, undone by his experiences at the house within the hellish dimension".
-In Judgment's original concept pitch, the Jury eats the Assessor's regurgitated pages (not sifting through them) before handing down its verdict on the Stygian Inquisition's captives.
+In Judgment's original concept pitch, the Jury eats the Assessor (Gulager)'s regurgitated pages (not sifting through them) before handing down its verdict on the Stygian Inquisition's captives.